IanHo2019/DID_Handbook/README.md

 ```
 The `cs_did` command may show a very long output table in Stata results window (due to the combination explosion), so I add the `quietly` command before `csdid`.
 Besides, as in many applications, I care more about the heterogeneous effects at different points in time but not across different groups (instead of the group-time average treatment effect defined by [Callaway & Sant'Anna, 2021](https://doi.org/10.1016/j.jeconom.2020.12.001)); therefore, I use the `csdid_estat` to produce the aggregated estimates only at periods from -3 to 4.
 Now the output table in results window is shorter.
 Also note that I use the `wboot` option to estimate wild bootstrap standard errors, with 10,000 repetitions.

-Something noteworthy is that a package named `event_plot` was written for easily plotting the staggered DID estimates, including post-treatment coefficients and, if available, pre-trend coefficients, along with confidence intervals.
-I use this command to create a four-panel figure (see [here](./Figure/CS_DID_Trade_Destruction.pdf)) showing the dynamic effects on four outcome variables.
+As before, I use the `event_plot` command to create a four-panel figure (see [here](./Figure/CS_DID_Trade_Destruction.pdf)) showing the dynamic effects.
+This time, I use the `default_look` option to save my time; in addition, I use the `together` option to make the leads and lags shown as one continuous curve.

 Coding for **imputation estimation** of DID is:
 ```stata